-Now’s the time for Mobility to shift from being a transaction, siloed department into a trusted and valued partner to functional areas and business units across the organization.
-Getting to that point takes persistence, constructive dialog and a clear demonstration of Mobility’s return and value proposition.
+Now’s the time for Mobility to shift from being a transaction, siloed department into a trusted and valued partner to functional areas and business units across the organisation.
+Getting to that point takes persistence, constructive dialogue and a clear demonstration of Mobility’s return and value proposition.
 And all of that requires a Mobility Strategy.

-It’s encouraging to see that a few of the best Mobility programs around the globe are moving in that direction and rethinking their roles and ability to add lasting value.
+It’s encouraging to see that a few of the best Mobility programmes around the globe are moving in that direction and rethinking their roles and ability to add lasting value.

 What About Mobility Benchmarking?

-Mobility program analysis historically has focused exclusively on benchmarking the organization’s relocation policies and benefits – a very transactional view of Mobility.
+Mobility programme analysis historically has focused exclusively on benchmarking the organisation’s relocation policies and benefits – a very transactional view of Mobility.
 Benchmarking is only the first chapter of the value story.
-It falls well short of assessing and measuring the program’s overall value … or potential value.
+It falls well short of assessing and measuring the programme’s overall value … or potential value.